Emerging from Quarantine

-Upfront — this is not for you if you have found your life more chaotic, with little ones running around, or heavier than usual work schedules — where leaving quarantine might be going back to a simpler life.
+Disclaimer — this is not for you if you have found your life more chaotic, with little ones running around, or heavier than usual work schedules — where leaving quarantine might be going back to a simpler life.
 This is for you who has found yourself living a simpler life.

-You see, my husband and I live in Wisconsin, moving here after spending 3 years in glorious, sunshine-filled Texas.
+In some ways — I have already done this once before.
+My husband and I live in Wisconsin, moving here after spending 3 years in glorious, sunshine-filled Texas.
 To escape winter, we bought a 5th-wheel camper to live in Arizona for a few months.

 A simple life

 While in Arizona, our lives were very simple.
 For 8 weeks, we worked from our camper, we cooked and ate, we went on walks in the mountains, read books, listened to podcasts and sometimes watched TV.
 We had shed all of our “extracurriculars” from Wisconsin — no church, no small group, no knitting group, no handbells, no online video games, no meeting up with friends, other than occasionally hanging out with Paul’s parents who were living a few feet away in their own RV and a few people in the neighborhood.

 Which, sounds a lot like what we’re doing in quarantine.